-While breast, lung, and colon cancer receive far more national attention, skin cancer actually ranks as the most common form of the disease in the U.S. In fact, each year there are more cases of skin cancer than lung, colon, breast, and prostate cancer combined, according the American Cancer Society, and one out of five Americans will receive a skin cancer diagnosis sometime during their lifetime.
-And while our cloudy skies and cool weather may convince you otherwise, skin cancer in Salem, Oregon is just as likely as the sun drenched streets of L.A., Phoenix, or Dallas.
+While breast, lung, and colon cancer receive far more national attention, skin cancer actually ranks as the most common form of the disease in the U.S. In fact, each year there are more cases of skin cancer than lung, colon, breast, and prostate cancer combined, according to the American Cancer Society, and one out of five Americans will receive a skin cancer diagnosis sometime during their lifetime.
+And while our cloudy skies and cool weather may convince you otherwise, skin cancer in Salem, Oregon is just as likely as the sun-drenched streets of L.A., Phoenix, or Dallas.

 Understanding Your Risk

 Skin cancer is a term that includes a variety of conditions, such as basal cell, melanoma, and squamous cell.
 Basal and squamous cell rank as the most common forms of the disease while also being the easiest to treat.